VagTsop/Design-Patterns/README.md

 - **Delete Task**: Deletes a task from the list.
 You will be prompted to select a task by its number.

 - **Set Sorting Strategy**: Allows you to choose the sorting strategy for listing tasks.
 You can sort tasks by title or by type.

+- Decorators used in the application:
+- `PriorityTaskDecorator`: Adds a priority level to a task.
+- `DueDateTaskDecorator`: Adds a due date to a task.
+- You can chain multiple decorators to a task to combine their effects, allowing for rich and customized task descriptions.

 - **Exit**: Exits the application.